What Does Going Into Administration Mean?

 Common for a company to consider changing the name of the company before insolvency proceedings.

 No time limit exists on a company in Administration.
-However, an administrator remains obliged to carry out their duties as quick as practicable, so that the Company may cease in Administration.
+However, an administrator remains obliged to carry out their duties as quickly as possible, so that the Company may cease in Administration.

 The exit may be by:-